 Learning about the physical world through large and small motor work and imitative play prepares the child for studying the sciences.
 Because the children engage in playful activities both indoors and outdoors, they get to experience the wonder of the changing climate.
 Activities are held in the daily and seasonal rhythms that connect the children to the world around them.

 Once your child is enrolled in the early childhood program, you have a direct path through to the grade school and high school.
-CWS has EC programs at two campuses: our main campus in Rogers Park, and the brand new EC Center in Lincoln Square.
-Contact Jennifer Zielinski at 773-828-8468 with questions or schedule a tour.
+CWS has Early Child programs at both our Andersonville Campus and our Lincoln Square Early Childhood Center.